The Market for Shareholder-Voting Rights Around Mergers and Acquisitions: Evidence from Institutional Daily Trading and Voting

 Finance and Financial Management

 Hu, Gang; Bethel, Jennifer E.; and Wang, Qinghai, "The Market for Shareholder-Voting Rights Around Mergers and Acquisitions: Evidence from Institutional Daily Trading and Voting" (2009).
 Babson Faculty Research Fund Working Papers.
-Paper 51.
+51.